Skip to main content

 He now lives in a little house beneath a giant tree in the mountains of Utah with a lovely schoolteacher named Stephanie.
 They are the parents of two rad kids, one brash little Yorkshire Terrier and several Casio keyboards.

+Speedball Super Black India Ink and brush has held a central place in my creative work for over a decade.
+It dries incredibly fast and works well whether at full strength out of the bottle for blacks, or watered down to various degrees for gray washes.
 Have gone through countless bottles of Super Black over the years and I routinely buy a steady replacement supply from our local art store.
 Illustration, lettering, monochromatic or full color, Speedball Super Black India Ink is synonymous deep blacks, even washes and quick dry times.
 On social media allows me to be spontaneous and work quickly, responding to events happening in the world and in my life in the moment.
 There's something special about India Ink that makes it both a fast media in the moment, and something permanent that lasts forever.